-Financial assets carried at FVTPL are initially recorded at fair value and transaction costs are expensed in the income statement.
+Financial assets carried at FVTPL are initially recorded at fair value and transaction costs are expensed in the statement of operations and comprehensive loss.
 Realized and unrealized gains and losses arising from changes in the fair value of the financial asset held at FVTPL are included in the statement of operations and comprehensive loss in the period in which they arise.
 The Company's marketable securities, being in equity securities of other listed entities, are classified as FVTPL.

-Financial assets at FVTOCI
+Financial assets at FVOCI

-Investments in equity instruments at FVTOCI are initially recognized at fair value plus transaction costs.
-Subsequently they are measured at fair value, with gains and losses arising from changes in fair value recognized in other comprehensive income.
+Investments in equity instruments at FVOCI are initially recognized at fair value plus transaction costs.
+Subsequently they are measured at fair value, with gains and losses arising from changes in fair value recognized in other comprehensive loss.
 There is no subsequent reclassification of fair value gains and losses to profit or loss following the derecognition of the investment.
-None of the Company's financial assets are classified as FVTOCI.
+None of the Company's financial assets are classified as FVOCI.